Teutonic Order: Name

-A manuscript by Karl Marx once characterised the forces of the Order as Reitershunde – meaning something like a "pack of knights".
-Russian readers of Marx translated the phrase over-literally as "dog-knights" (Псы-рыцари), which became a widespread, pejorative label for the Order in the Russian language – especially after the 1938 release of Sergei Eisenstein's film Aleksandr Nevskij, which fictionalised the Knights' defeat in the Battle on the Ice of 1242.

 History

-The fraternity which preceded the formation of the Order was formed in the year 1191 in Acre by the German merchants from Bremen and Lübeck.
-After the capture of Acre they took over a hospital in the city to take care of the sick and began to describe themselves as the Hospital of St. Mary of the German House in Jerusalem.
-Soon Pope Clement III approved it and the Order started to play an important role in the Outremer (the general name for the Crusader states), controlling the port tolls of Acre.
-After Christian forces were defeated in the Middle East, the order moved to Transylvania in 1211 to help defend the south-eastern borders of the Kingdom of Hungary against the Cumans.
-The Knights were expelled by force of arms by King Andrew II of Hungary in 1225, after attempting to build their own state within Transylvania and Pope Honorius III's papal bull claiming the Order's territory in Transylvania.
+The fraternity which preceded the formation of the Order was formed in the year 1191 in Acre, Israel by German merchants from Bremen and Lübeck.
+After the capture of Acre they took over a hospital in the city in order to take care of the sick and began to describe themselves as the Hospital of St. Mary of the German House in Jerusalem.
+Pope Clement III approved it and the Order started to play an important role in Outremer (the general name for the Crusader states), controlling the port tolls of Acre.
+In 1211, during the second, much weaker Crusader kingdom in the Holy Land, but still long before its final demise in 1291, the Order was "invited" to the Burzenland (southeastern Transylvania) to help defend the southeastern borders of the Kingdom of Hungary against the Cumans.
+The Order "invited" German planters to help build up settlements to provide support.
+As the Order pushed back the invaders, the settlements expanded.
+King Andrew II of Hungary became concerned he was losing influence.
+So, in 1225, after Pope Honorius III's papal bull claiming his authority over the Order's territory in Transylvania and its tax exemption toward the king, Andrew expelled the Order.

-In 1230, following the Golden Bull of Rimini, Grand Master Hermann von Salza and Duke Konrad I of Masovia launched the Prussian Crusade, a joint invasion of Prussia intended to Christianize the Baltic Old Prussians.
-The Knights had quickly taken steps against their Polish hosts and with the Holy Roman Emperor's support, had changed the status of Chełmno Land (also Ziemia Chełmińska or Kulmerland), where they were invited by the Polish Duke, into their own property.
-Starting from there, the Order created the independent Monastic State of the Teutonic Knights, adding continuously the conquered Prussians' territory, and subsequently conquered Livonia.
-Over time, the kings of Poland denounced the Order for expropriating their lands, specifically Chełmno Land and later the Polish lands of Pomerelia (also Pomorze Gdańskie or Pomerania), Kuyavia, and Dobrzyń Land.